Tuition, Fees and Other Charges for the 2013-2014 Academic Year

 Reinstatement of financial aid after a student is placed on suspension is achieved as follows:

 - The student submits a written letter of appeal in accordance with the appeals process and the Financial Aid Appeals Committee grants the appeal.
-The student is placed on financial aid probation for the semester rather than on suspension; or
+The student is placed on financial aid probation for one semester and is allowed to maintain their aid eligibility.
+SAP will be reviewed at the end of that semester; or

 - The student attends Hood College during the suspension semester, pays for tuition and fees without the help of student aid and does well enough in the coursework to satisfy all the satisfactory academic progress standards.
 The student must notify the Office of Financial Aid if they are planning to attend Hood College without the assistance of financial aid; or